kpratt97/post-install-config/README.md

 </p>
 <p>
-  Role has set permissions that can be checked/unchecked given that role in association.
-Roles grant Agents permissison per Department they have access to.

 </p>
 <br />

-<p> Creating OsTicket Department:
+<p> Creating OsTicket Department: The Department host many sub departments of the osTicket, the status of the department will determine its visibility as well as if tickets can be routed the that department

 https://user-images.githubusercontent.com/119460677/209869279-75ac86ff-9caf-4100-ad88-a7c928ee2e73.mp4

 </p>
 <p>
- The Department host many sub departments of the osTicket, the status of the department will determine its visibility as well as if tickets can be routed the that department

 </p>
 <br />